Felipe-Devr/OC-notifier/README.md

 ![Example Setup](/public/example_setup.png)

 ## Running The Program
 Launch the notifier by typing `notifier`.
-The script runs indefinitely until manually terminated by the player pressing 'Ctrl-Alt + C' in the terminal.
+The script runs indefinitely until manually terminated by the player pressing `Ctrl-Alt + C` in the terminal.
 Restarting the computer also works.

 ## TODO list